I live in terror of not being misunderstood

-Indeed Wilde himself had experience the same problem with property he owned in the west of Ireland.
+Wilde had good reason to mock this as he himself had experienced the same problem with property he owned in the west of Ireland.

-If The Importance of Being Earnest were a novel (and it has been novelized) I would not engage in this exercise.
+If The Importance of Being Earnest were a novel (and it has been novelized) I would not engage in this exercise of explanation.
 Novels are meant to be read, and readers can pause to conduct their own research.

 But plays are meant to be played—and listened to—and often they are never read.
 The audience has to rely on the ephemeral medium of the theatre, which is always a first-time experience, and possibly an only-time experience if the performance is bad: or, as someone once put it: poor players strutting and fretting for a couple of hours upon the stage and then being heard no more.

-I was particularly motivated by my group of Wildeans who recently saw the production of Wilde’s The Importance of Being Earnest in Philadelphia—although, on that occasion, the intelligible language was rendered just as meaningless as the unintelligible.
+I was particularly motivated to this article by my group of Wildeans who recently saw the production of Wilde’s The Importance of Being Earnest in Philadelphia—although, on that occasion, the usually intelligible language was rendered just as meaningless as the unintelligible we are now discussing.
 For that see my review here.

-The point is that not one of those budding Wildeans enjoyed it, and this fact disappointed me even more than the play had done.
+The point is that not one of those budding Wildeans enjoyed Wilde’s play.
+This fact disappointed me even more than the play had done.
 And it annoyed me: only Wilde should be the spendthrift of his genius.

-So this is a plea to put the audience first.
+So this is a plea Dorothy directors to put the audience first and consider adapting the text.
 I know this is done all the time in movies—even movies of Wilde plays—but in film there is more money and the adapted screenplay is well established.

-Sure, the theatre is meant to be more authentic—and it is good that Shakespeare is not only performed in its original text, but sometimes even in its original dialect.
+Of course, theatre is meant to be the more authentic medium—and it is important perhaps that Shakespeare is performed in its original text; sometimes even in its original dialect.

-But with Earnest, if George Alexander can lop off a whole fourth act, Oscar can rewrite many passages four years after the original, and the work is translated into dozens of languages that do not even have a homophonic equivalent for Ernest/ Earnest—then surely we can change a word or two into modern English?
+But Shakespeare is meant to be timeless.
+With Earnest, we should recall several factors: that its first producer, George Alexander, lopped off a whole fourth act; Oscar himself rewrote many passages four years after the original; and the work is translated into dozens of languages that do not even have a homophonic equivalent for Ernest/ Earnest.
+So surely it is not blasphemy to change a word or two into modern English?

-Last year I went to see Sheridan’s The Critic in Washington, DC.
-It was not the original text, but rather an adaptation which I noted in my review was, “enhanced, by Jeffrey Hatcher’s judicial excisions, additions, and tweaking for the modern ear”.
+In this connection, I went last year to see Sheridan’s The Critic in Washington, DC.
+It was not in the original text, but rather an adaptation which I noted in my review was, “enhanced, by Jeffrey Hatcher’s judicial excisions, additions, and tweaking for the modern ear”.
 Nobody cared, much less knew, about those changes, because the play was thoroughly enjoyable.
-Moreover, appreciation of the original was enhanced.
+Moreover, ironically, appreciation of the original was enhanced.